Welcome Friends & Family

 - Visitors should check with the nurse before bringing gifts of food or drink to patients.

-Since patient care and safety are our primary concerns, our visiting hours are designed to assure that you receive appropriate rest and that there is appropriate time for the delivery of your medical care.
+Since patient care and safety are our primary concerns, our visiting hours are designed to assure that you receive appropriate rest and that there is an appropriate time for the delivery of your medical care.

 Our standard visiting hours may be extended or limited based on the patient’s condition.